What will students study in Design and Technology this year?

 In the first instance, they should speak to their subject teacher who will help to identify specific areas for improvement or targeted support.
 If you have any concerns, we are always happy to talk.
 Please email ncameron@nesteadwood.co.uk

-The best way to provide general support is by discussing their work in the subject and how things are going.
-If you can, access the CAD programs online and build your knowledge and skill in using them.
+The best way to provide general support is by discussing their project work D&T and how things are going.
+If you want to build and extend your design skill and knowledge access the CAD programs online and build your knowledge in using these.
 This could be programs like OnShape CAD or TinkerCAD.
+They are free, web based and can build 3D modelling, design communication and problem solving skills.

-You can visit exhibitions and galleries such as the Design Museum, The V&A both in Kensington & The Young V&A in Bethnal Green.
-There are also lots of smaller fantastic museums with a design focus such as The Fasion & Textile Museum in London Bridge or The Museum of Brands, The Horniman Museum & The London Transport Museum.
+You can Visit exhibitions and galleries such as the Design Museum, The V&A both in Kensington & The Young V&A in Bethnal Green.
+There are also lots of smaller fantastic museums with a design focus such as The Fasion & Textile Museum in London Bridge or The Museum of Brands, The Horneman Museum & The London Transport Museum.

 There are lots of fantastic online publications as well as social media accounts dedicated to the Design industry.
 These could also be a great source of research.
 Dezeen. & Design Boom.
 For food Good Food is a great source of interesting recipes to try and cook at home.
 For textiles Vogue or Dazed.